rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-12-24-Visualizing Fourier Optics.md

 \end{equation}
 </p>

 The lens pupil function $P(x,y)$ represents the finite extension associated with the lens.
-For a circular lens with radius $R_0$ (used in the simulation shown in Figure 6), it is defined as follows:
+For a circular lens with radius $R_0$ (used in the simulation shown in figure 6), it is defined as follows:

 <p class="math">
 \begin{equation}